Why OKRs

 The short answer is that, many times you don’t know what you don’t know.
 There is a great chapter in a recent book by McKinsey Fast Times, called “Do you know what great looks like?”.
 We had line manufacturing and moved to cellular manufacturing.
 We had waterfall methodology and moved on to agile product development.
 Now, we are talking about iterative business execution.
 That really is what OKR will enable you to do — iteratively execute your business strategies and get them done faster.

 These are the 5 symptoms that OKRs will help you solve.
-They are simply the exact opposite situations of the five well known OKR payoffs or OKR benefits known by the acronym FACTS
+They are simply the exact opposite situations of the five well known OKR payoffs known by the acronym FACTS

 Focus Challenges